-Our reporting practices are guided by the belief that achievement should be used to communicate levels of student performance on specific learning goals.
-Behaviors, including but not limited to effort and participation, will not influence a student's academic achievement.
+Our practices are guided by the belief that report cards and progress reports should be used to communicate levels of student performance on specific learning goals.
 Student achievement and academic success are essential and through the revised grading practices will be more fair, consistent, and more accurate.
-Competency based grading provides clearly defined learning targets and specified levels of achievement.
+Standards based grading provides clearly defined learning targets and specified levels of achievement.